 - confidential information about other people; or

-- information a care professional thinks will cause serious harm to your or someone else's physical or mental wellbeing; or
+- information a care professional thinks will cause serious harm to you or someone else's physical or mental wellbeing; or

 - if we think that a crime may be prevented or found out by disclosing information to you.

 This applies to paper and electronic records.
-To make a subject access request please visit http://www.colchester.gov.uk/data or email email@example.com
+To make a subject access request please visit the Colchester Borough Council website or email firstname.lastname@example.org

 Whilst the North Essex Parking Partnership tries to ensure that any personal data it holds about you is correct, there may be situations where the information it holds is no longer accurate.
 If this is the case, please contact email@example.com.
 You should let us know if you disagree with something written on your file.
 You may not always be able to change or remove the information.
 However, we will correct factual inaccuracies and may include your comments in the records.